Hoser

 Hoser or hose-head is a slang term originating in Canada that is used to reference or imitate Canadians.

-The term "hoser", long used by Canadians, is a comedic label given to someone that gained popularity and notoriety from the comedic skits by Rick Moranis and Dave Thomas (playing the characters of Bob and Doug McKenzie) in SCTV's "The Great White North" segments.
+The term "hoser" is a comedic label given to someone that gained popularity and notoriety from the comedic skits by Rick Moranis and Dave Thomas (playing the characters of Bob and Doug McKenzie) in SCTV's "The Great White North" segments.
 The characters also used the verb 'to hose' as a synonym for 'to swindle'.

 Origins

 The origin of the term is unclear.
 The Oxford English Dictionary records the first use in writing as being a 1981 Toronto Star article about the McKenzie brothers, and there is no clear evidence that the term was in use before then.
 Nonetheless, the term has spawned several popular false etymologies.